 How to eat like a Parisian in Victoria

-Say bonjour to some of Victoria’s best French food this Bastille Day.
+Say bonjour to some of Victoria’s best French food.

 If there’s one thing the French do well, it’s food.
 From croissants and crepes to baguettes, beef bourguignonne and even pommes frites (or French fries), the gifts of French gastronomy are everywhere.